YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Ask whether the clinic considered diffuse thinning.
 This matters when the hair still looks present but weak across a wider area.
 Transplanting into diffuse thinning requires more caution than simply filling a bald temple.

-What if the final examination changes the plan?
+If the final examination changes the plan

 The graft number may need to be reduced if the donor area is weaker than expected.
 The hairline may need to be adjusted if the requested position is too low or too aggressive.
 The crown may need to be delayed if using too many grafts there would weaken the frontal result.